 Deep tissue massage involves two stages.
 The first is stripping, where you use your arm or elbow to apply pressure and roll along the entire length of the muscle fibre.
 The next stage is using your fingers to apply pressure to each individual muscle fibre, which will ease out any tension.

 Discover Massage offer a range of Deep Tissue Massage for Common Injuries courses that focus on alleviating the pain and stress caused by different injuries.

 Remedial massage focuses on particular problem areas, specifically targeting areas of pain or inflammation.
 It’s designed to ‘remedy’ chronic issues within the body by balancing muscle and soft tissue length, tension and tone, which will increase blood flow to the areas.
 For remedial massage, the person will need to have their muscles, tendons, ligaments and connective tissues assessed to see how their rehabilitation, pain and injury management can best be carried out.

 This type of massage can be tricky and requires training before it can be carried out.
 Discover Massage’s Diploma in Remedial Massage is an excellent upgrade from our Certificate in Whole Body Massage, if you’re interested in using remedial massage to help your family and friends with their injuries.
-It’s important to note that the prerequisite for entry to our Diploma in Remedial Massage is the HLT42015 Certificate IV in Massage.

 Taking your passion for massage to the next level